nuwandda/clean-littered-road-classification/README.md

-# Clean Littered Road Classification
+# Clean Littered Road Classification - EfficientNet
 <a name="readme-top"></a>

 <!-- ABOUT THE PROJECT -->